DPDK/dpdk/doc/guides/cryptodevs/qat.rst

 * No BSD support as BSD QAT kernel driver not available.
 * ZUC EEA3/EIA3 is not supported by dh895xcc devices
 * Maximum additional authenticated data (AAD) for GCM is 240 bytes long.
+* Queue pairs are not thread-safe (that is, within a single queue pair, RX and TX from different lcores is not supported).

 Installation